oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Common/Tooltip/types.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/components/Common/Tooltip/types.ts)

-This file contains two TypeScript type definitions for a tooltip component that can be used in the Alephium project.
+This file contains two TypeScript type definitions for a tooltip component that can be used in the Oxygenium project.
 The first type definition, `TooltipSizeProps`, is a union type that specifies the possible sizes of the tooltip.
 The two possible values are `'small'` and `'large'`.

 The second type definition, `TooltipProps`, specifies the props that can be passed to the tooltip component.
 These props include: